-I could’ve stayed up there until midnight, but we had tickets for a river cruise so we eventually headed back to earth to grab a quick dinner and find the docks.
-Kicking off the Paris portion of our stay with a visit to the Eiffel Tower was definitely a good way to start.
+I could’ve stayed at the top of the Eiffel Tower there until midnight, but we had tickets for a river cruise, so we eventually headed back to earth to grab a quick dinner and find the docks.
+Kicking off the Paris portion of our stay with a visit to the top of the Eiffel Tower was definitely a good way to start things.
 It worked well logistically based on the locations of our hotel and our cruise departure and made us even more excited for the next few days.
 After finally laying eyes on the Louvre and Notre Dame from afar, it was almost impossible to sleep knowing that I’d be visiting them up close the next day.

 Enjoy this post?
 Save it for later on Pinterest.